timosarkar/www/content/disposable-detonation-chamber.md

 +++
 date = '2025-03-10T17:45:11+01:00'
 draft = false
-title = 'DevSecOps: Malware Detonation Chamber on Vagrant'
+title = '🧨 DevSecOps: Malware Detonation Chamber on Vagrant'
 +++

 If you follow me on the socials, you know that I often perform lots of static malware-analysis and reverse-engineering.
 But ever so often, I do dynamic analysis for the more profilic threats.
 My last one was to dynamically analyse the, then newly leaked LockBit 4 builder and ransomware including PowerShell Stager.